 The principle of CGT is the same for all types of investments.

-CGT is the fee you pay on the profit made from a sale.
-The profit is a capital gain and is the difference between what you paid for the property (your cost base) and what you sold it for.
+CGT is the tax you pay on the profit made from a sale.
+The profit is a capital gain and is the difference between what you paid for the property including the transaction costs (your cost base) and what you sold it for.

 Three commercial CGT facts